Who We Are

-While all EU Member States, including Belgium, have ratified the Convention on the Rights of the Child (CRC), the legislation and practices that applies to UMC are not fully harmonized between countries eventough these children are particularly vulnerable and may easily fall victim to criminal networks.
-For the EU institutions, the term “Unaccompanied Minors” refers to non-EU country nationals or stateless persons who are below the age of 18 who arrives on the territory of the EU States unaccompanied by an adult responsible for him/her, and for as long as s/he is not effectively taken into the care of such a person, including a minor who is left unaccompanied after s/he has entered the territory of the EU States.
+While all EU Member States, including Belgium, have ratified the Convention on the Rights of the Child (CRC), the legislation and practices that applies to UMC are not fully harmonized between countries even tough these children are particularly vulnerable and may easily fall victim to criminal networks.
+The European Union (EU) defines an “unaccompanied minor” as a non-EU national or stateless person below the age of 18 who arrives on the territory of the EU States unaccompanied by an adult responsible for him/her, and for as long as s/he is not effectively taken into the care of such a person, including a minor who is left unaccompanied after s/he has entered the territory of the EU States.
 (Source: 2011/95/EU Directive)

-As the issue of UMC has been growing in the last decade and is now a permanent trend in EU and international migration, the Commission adopted the ‘EU Action Plan on Unaccompanied Minors’ (2010-2014) which “aims to provide concrete responses to the challenges posed by the arrival of significant numbers of unaccompanied minors in the EU territory, while fully respecting the rights of the child”.
-This common EU-wide approach has three main strands of action: to prevent the unsafe migration and trafficking of children, to provide appropriate protection and to find durable solutions while taking into account the best interests of the child as a guiding principle.
+Previously, the European Commission released the ‘EU Action Plan on Unaccompanied Minors’ (2010-2014) which aimed “to provide concrete responses to the challenges posed by the arrival of significant numbers of unaccompanied minors in the EU territory, while fully respecting the rights of the child”.
+This common EU-wide approach had three main strands of action: to prevent the unsafe migration and trafficking of children, to provide appropriate protection and to find durable solutions while taking into account the best interests of the child as a guiding principle.
 The implementation of the Action Plan was accompanied by a mid-term report in September 2012 and a Staff Working Document covering findings and achievements under the Action Plan for the period of mid-2012 until end of 2014.

 For more information, contact Ms. Charlotte Crahay (firstname.lastname@example.org, tel: +32 (0) 2 287 74 16)